 - Use lighting efficiently.

-The clever use of lighting influences the mind to see more space than there really is.
+The clever use of good lighting influences the mind to see more space than there really is.
 It creates the illusion of space.

 Use lighting to make the eyes look upward.
 When a person looks at a room up and down, instead of from side to side, he tends to see more space.
 Put lighting fixtures like overhead lighting or wall sconces high up in the room.
 Use taller lamps.
 These techniques pull vision upward.
 They stop people from focusing on the actual size of the room and make them ‘see’ more space.